Power training: Specific forms of power training

-Plyometrics and loaded plyometrics
+Plyometrics

-Plyometric training typically involves jumping exercises; these exercises may begin from the feet only or also involve taking off from the hands such as is found in a plyometric push up.
-Plyometric may also refer to exercises which involve similar quick movements of the body in a repetitive manner, such as repeatedly throwing a medicine ball in the air, catching it, and throwing it up again and so forth.
+Plyometric training typically involves jumping exercises.
+These exercises may begin from the feet only or also involve taking off from the hands such as is found in a plyometric push up.
+Plyometric may also refer to exercises which involve similar quick movements of the body performed in a repetitive manner, such as repeatedly throwing a medicine ball in the air, catching it, and throwing it up again and so forth.
 Usually, an exercise is considered plyometric or not based upon its speed, the rapidity of its repetitions, and the extent to which it utilises the body's stretch-shortening cycle.
-This cycle is where a muscle may be considered to alternately lengthen (an eccentric action) and then shorten (a concentric action) in quick succession during a repetition.
+This cycle is where a muscle alternately lengthens (an eccentric action) and then shortens (a concentric action) in quick succession, typically as part of one repetition of an exercise.
 The performance of repetitive jumps and sprinting both clearly emphasise the stretch shortening cycle.
+By utilising and enhancing the power generating nature of this cycle, plyometric training specifically seeks to enable an athlete to perform all parts of an exercise faster.
+For example, plyometric jumps are performed in rapid succession by increasing the speed of both the jumping and landing phase i.e. exploding upwards into the jump faster and crouching faster to absorb the impact when landing, means multiple repetitions can be performed more rapidly.
+Training in this manner has direct carry over to achievement in many athletic and sporting disciplines as they tend to require similar quick actions e.g. many sportspeople sprint during a game.
+As with all forms of power training, it is recommended to athletes that they first make sure that they are technically proficient in the exercise and can maintain good form, and that they are in good physical condition in general, before making the exercises increasingly explosive in nature.

+Loaded plyometrics

-Loaded plyometrics refers to the addition of a load, or weight, to jumping exercises.
+Loaded plyometrics, also known as weighted jumps, refers to the addition of a load, or weight, to jumping exercises.
 Jumping up and down with a trap bar for instance, or with a barbell held over the head.
 Loaded plyometrics may increase explosive power more so than unloaded plyometrics.
 Two people can also co-operate in order to perform loaded plyometric exercises.
-For example, one person can carry the other on their back while they jump or hop.
+For example, one person can carry the other on their back while they jump, or hop from foot to foot.